Board of Directors

 Margaret joined the Board in December 2016.
 She loves old stories and the characters that inhabit them.
 Her work as a puppeteer includes performing, teaching and presenting public shows.
 Having a vibrant arts center has made it more fun for Margaret to be an artist and mother in Arlington.
 She can’t wait to see the new ACA.

 Nandana Mewada joined the Board in December 2020.
-She is an independent consultant with 20 years of experience in leading environmental, social and governance (ESG) research in the financial sector.
-Until 2016, Nandana was Vice President for Global ESG Norms Research at MSCI, Inc., where she was responsible for product management, research operations, client support and business strategy.
-An ACA "camp parent", Nandana has been an active resident volunteer for the arts, diversity and learning enrichment in Arlington, and also served two years as Co-President for the Thompson Elementary School PTO.
+She is an independent consultant with 20 years of experience in the sustainable investing industry having worked in the financial sector and with non-profit groups.
+An ACA “camp parent”, Nandana is an active resident volunteer for the arts, diversity and learning enrichment in Arlington.
 She and her family enjoy participating in community-based art projects in Arlington.
 She holds a Masters degree in Economics from Tufts University.

 Patrick Guthrie joined the Board in December 2014.
 He is an architect specializing in adaptive use of existing buildings and historic preservation.
 Many of his clients are private not-for-profit organizations and institutions.
 He is a California transplant who has made his home in the Arlington area for the last twenty years.
 He currently serves as President of the Arlington Preservation Fund.
 He has dabbled in ceramics, stained glass, watercolors, photography and playing the recorder.
 He is making slow progress toward mastery of the mountain dulcimer.